Automating Identity & Access Management in One Model

 - If you need to generate new credentials, you'll need to revoke the existing ones first by clicking Revoke.

-4. Connect SailPoint to One Model
+Step 3: Connect SailPoint to One Model

 Enter your Client ID as the username and your Client Secret as the password into SailPoint's connector configuration.
 For detailed steps on the SailPoint side, refer to SailPoint's documentation.